-The first thing you should check is if the assets you’re dealing with are incredibly detailed vector graphics.
-We have seen situations where some SVGs weigh in at 1+ MB, which is a bit much for our current infrastructure to handle.
+So, the first thing you should check is if the assets you’re dealing with are incredibly detailed vector graphics.
+We have seen situations where some SVGs weigh in at 1+ MB.

 You should be able to verify if this might be the issue quickly by inspecting the file size of your slices (there’s a “Show in Finder” three dot context menu item next to your Sketch file in the Library on the right).
 For a file called

 Name.sketch.contents.
 Typically this will be a couple of KB at most.

 It would be good to understand why they’re so big in the first place:

 - Did you create this with a graphics tablet or similar?
 Some drawing tools emit everything as a custom

 - Which design tool did you use to create your illustration?
 For example, Illustrator does tend to under-simplify its vector drawings.